July 5- August 6, 2021

 Housing costs are listed below.
 If you wish to book on campus housing, please CLICK HERE to go to Events Services.
 This link will take you to a page with a form to complete.
 After completing the form, click the link at the bottom of the page to go to the payment site where you can use your credit card.

-Emerson Hall rooms are air conditioned and have private bathrooms.
+Emerson Hall rooms air conditioned, with private bathrooms.
+Standard rooms are not air conditioned and have shared bathroom facilities.

 Graduate Music Workshops